govinda-attal/winning11/README.md

 In _*Go*_,  good package naming convention is driven by Domain Driven Design.
 Again made an assumption to name package as `feeds`.
 Thus feeds will provide functionality to work with an `Article` and its _*validations*_

 ## Validator
-Exercise warrants to implement a *Validator* and its nature can be defined using interface
+Exercise warrants to implement a *Validator* and its nature can be defined using an interface
 ```go
 type Validator interface {
 	Validate(context.Context, Article) error